sendbird/SendBird-SDK-JavaScript/README.md

 - Fixed bug TypingStatusUpdate event does not work in GroupChannelCollection.
 - Fixed Wrong Type definition in SendBird.d.ts
-- Fixed bug Android file upload if not working(RN)
+- Fixed bug Android file upload is not working(RN)